larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 6. If moderators find that the procedures themselves are leading to inappropriate moderation, {{prod}} allows them to update those procedures in consultation with the community, and with the approval of the IESG.
-7. If IETF participants believe that either the IESG or IAB are not performing their oversight functions as described in this document, they may comment to the NOMCOM {{!BCP10}} or the community at large.
+7. If IETF participants believe that neither the IESG nor the IAB are performing their oversight functions as described in this document, they may comment to the NOMCOM {{!BCP10}} or the community at large.
 8. Finally, if it appears that these processes are not functioning